Overview

 Why this project matters

-OpsBot is the kind of AI product that earns trust the hard way: by being useful, grounded, and operationally maintainable.
+OpsBot earns trust by being useful, grounded, and operationally maintainable.
 The interesting part is not only the model choice — it is the combination of governed content, safe answer behavior, runtime observability, and delivery discipline that makes the assistant viable beyond a prototype.